rogercarelli/Medical_Cost_Personal_Dataset/README.md

 # Medical Cost Personal Dataset
-A simple a pure data analysis of medical cost for people of different age, sex, children, smoking habits.
+A simple data analysis of medical cost for people of different age, gender, with children and smoking habits.

 ## Content
 ---